timroesner/Blog/_posts/2020-05-03-starting-your-ios-design-system.md

 If the answer to both of these is `Yes` then chances are it belongs within the Primitives of your Design System.

 ## Summary
 These are just the first steps you can take to create your own iOS Design System.
 Depending on your team size I highly recommend working together with a designer to get these principles in place.
-There are also some tools like [Zeplin]() that can help you to create a Design System from high fidelity mock ups produced with Figma, or Sketch.
+There are also some tools like [Zeplin](https://zeplin.io) that can help you to retrieve colors, icons, and text styles from high fidelity mock ups produced with Figma, or Sketch.
 Some Design Systems go even further and also include reusable animations, or other frequently used patters.
 If you already have a Design System in place I'm interested to hear what is included in yours.